GerHobbelt/bootswatch/swatchmaker/README.md

 ------
 If you haven't before, [install npm](https://npmjs.org/).
 Next, navigate to `/bootswatch/swatchmaker/bootstrap/` and type `npm install` to locally install Bootstrap dependencies (uglify-js, jshint, recess, connect, hogan.js).

+Install recess as a global npm package to make it executable from the command line.

+	npm install -g recess

 4. Customize Bootstrap
 ------